 Tuppence a quarter

 F. W. Woolworth's High Street stores in the UK stocked a wide range of weigh-out sweets, countlines and boxed chocolates through a century of trading.
 The idea took shape in the USA in 1886.
-Today Shop Direct Group continues to offer Pic'n'Mix on-line via the new Woolworths website.
+Today a trip to Germany, Jamaica or Mexico is required to buy genuine Woolworths Pic'n'Mix.

-In Summer 1909, as Frank Woolworth searched the UK for locations, his new Buyers had to track down an assortment of boiled sweets, mints, toffees and chocolates to match the American selection.
-They failed for the first store in Church Street, which stocked Candy from the USA, but had a full selection by the time the next stores opened in London Road, Liverpool and Fishergate, Preston in February 1910.
-Their mahogany counters were crammed full with sweets in shiny foil wrappers.
+In Summer 1909, as Frank Woolworth searched the UK for locations, his new Buyers in Liverpool sought local suppliers of boiled sweets, mints, toffees and chocolates to rival the popular Stateside offer.
+They agreed terms with Barker & Dobson, whose Everton Mints proved a particular hit.
+Initially they had to resort to importing most of their lines from New York to fill the first store in Church Street, as suppliers geared up to supply a full selection the following Spring at the next outlets in nearby London Road, Liverpool and Fishergate, Preston.
+Before long the mahogany counters were crammed full with sweets in shiny foil wrappers from factories across Britain and Ireland.
 Pic'n'mix was just two old pence per quarter pound (125g), the equivalent of 6.55p per kg at the time, or 56p per 100g at today's prices.

 Shoppers in the early stores marvelled at the selection, cramming bags at the personal service counter, and adding half pound (227g) bars of chocolate for sixpence (2½p) and wafers for tuppence (1p).
-By 1930 Woolworth had become the dominant sweet shop in Britain and Ireland.
-It retained the position throughout its life in the High Street.
+By 1930 Woolworth had become the dominant sweet shop in both Britain and the Irish Free State.
+It held on to the lead in the UK hroughout its life in the High Street.
 This page explores how it all began.

 In the early days the stores sold ice-cream alongside 'weigh-out sweets'.
-The firm only adopted the customer nickname 'pic'n'mix' in the 1950s, years after it was first used.
+The firm finally recognized the nickname give by shoppers in the 1950s.
+For years customers had called the offer 'pic'n'mix'.

-At the time most shoppers did not have electricity at home, let alone a freezer.
-They could buy two sorts of ice-cream.
+In Edwardian times few shoppers had access to any kind of refrigeration at home.
+Domestic freezers would not become popular for another fifty years, making the ices a particular novelty.
+Shoppers flocked to buy two distinct types of ice-cream.
 Cones were a treat to eat at once, while 'sandwiches' were slabs of ice-cream between two wafers, which were tightly packed in bleached paper to keep them cold for the journey home.
-Each store had a special fridge with two sections - 'very cold' for cones and 'arctic' for sandwiches.
+Each store had a special fridge with two sections - 'very cold' for the cones and 'arctic' for the sandwiches.

-Between July and October 1909, the Woolworths Buyer, William Stephenson, visited many factories, large and small, in search of the right sweets.
-Before the first store opened its doors he visited Cadbury's at Bournville and agreed occasional specials on their slab chocolate.
-He also signed up a number of sweet factories and established a range that included Licquorice Allsorts, Chocolates, Toffees, Nougat (known as 'nugget'), Gum Drops and Peppermints.
-On opening day the store had twenty different varieties, which were all priced at tuppence (1p) per quarter pound, which was the equivalent of about 56p per 100g at today's prices.
+Between July and October 1909, the buying operation was headed by William Stephenson, the first Englishman to join the leadership team.
+Keen to prove his worth, the young man toured many factories, large and small, in search of the right sweets.
+Before the first store opened its doors he visited Cadbury's at Bournville and agreed occasional specials on their slab chocolate, and had secured supplies of Everton Mints and other boiled sugar candies from Barker and Dobson.
+He had also chosen sources for Licquorice Allsorts, Chocolate Bon Bons, Toffees, Nougat (known as 'nugget'), Gum Drops and Peppermints.
+By opening day Church Street had twenty different English varieties, which were all priced at tuppence (1p) per quarter pound, which was the equivalent of about 56p per 100g at today's prices.
+They outshone the similar lines sent from New York, which were sold through and dropped.

 'Verity Level-Proof' scales were chosen for the Sweet Counters.
 They were also used to weigh broken biscuits which were displayed nearby.
 The stainless steel units featured a set of imperial weights from one pound ('1lb' or about 0.45kg) down to a quarter of an ounce ('¼oz' - 7.08 grams in the metric system).
 The customer's selection was placed in a chrome-plated scoop.
 The Assistant then added weights to the other side of the scale.
 When the two balanced, a diamond-shaped marker pointed exactly to the words 'Correct Weight Here'.